Nicknames: Giants, Fartown, Claret and Gold

 Huddersfield Giants Betting

-As a long time, Super League team, Huddersfield Giants matches are well covered by online bookmakers but as with all things some are better than others.
+As a long established Super League team, Huddersfield Giants matches are well covered by online bookmakers but as with all things some are better than others.
 Here at RLBet.co.uk we rate and review all of the top online bookmakers.
 Here are our top ranked bookmakers for betting on Huddersfield Giants.

 Huddersfield Rugby League